Search results for

 Robert Triggs / Android Authority

 • In most cases, HONOR commits to two upgrades and two years of security patches.
-The HONOR Magic 5 Pro, however, gets special treatment with three upgrade commitments and five years of patches.
+However, recent HONOR Magic Pro models get special treatment with three upgrade commitments and five years of patches.

 HONOR used to be a subsidiary of HUAWEI.
 Shortly after the HUAWEI ban took effect, HUAWEI sold HONOR to an independent firm, making HONOR its own brand without any ties to its former parent.
 Since then, it has only launched a handful of phones.

 Since that all happened, HONOR has committed to the standard phone update policy for most of its phones: two years of upgrades and patches.
 Even its 2022 flagship — the HONOR Magic 4 Pro — stuck with this promise, despite its high price.
-Thankfully, the latest HONOR Magic 5 Pro upped the ante to three upgrades and five years of patches.
-This is the only HONOR phone with this upgraded commitment, though.
+Thankfully, the two most recent HONOR flagships — the Magic 5 Pro and Magic 6 Pro — upped the ante to three upgrades and five years of patches.

 Hopefully, all future phones from HONOR will see the same update commitment we see with the Magic 5 Pro.
 Time will tell.